evaera/Cmdr/docs/90-advanced/04-customtypes.md

 ValidateOnce = function(transformedValue: any) -> (boolean, string?)
 ```

 Works identically to `Validate`, but **only executes after the user presses Enter**.
-Use this exclusively for asynchronous, heavy, or yielding network calls (such as checking `GetUserIdFromNameAsync` via `Players`).
+Use this exclusively for slow or yielding network calls (such as checking `GetUserIdFromNameAsync` via `Players`).
 For normal operations, stick to standard `Validate` blocks.

 ### Autocomplete